bmink/Dominos_House_Plans/README.md

 ## Inside the house

-I use an [outdoor heated pad](https://a.co/d/8YKrEVJ) that's exactly 18 in wide, so fits perfectly.
+I use an [outdoor heated pad](https://a.co/d/8YKrEVJ) that's exactly 18 in wide, so it fits perfectly.

 To fill the remaining 4 inches of space in front of the heated pad, I fitted [two small pillows](https://a.co/d/fkmR5th).